SwellRT/swellrt/README.md

 This section assumes you have already opened a session in your Web App and you have attached the opened model to `SwellRT.model`, as it's shown in the previous section.

-### The model shared object
+### The Data Model object

-The model is the base object that can be shared between participants.
-A first user creates it and then it's shared adding participants:
+The model object is the data container shared among participants.
+The creator must add new participants.
+Any participant can add additional ones.

 ```
 SwellRT.model.addParticipant("myfriend@local.net");